SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 While developing a project, make sure to split the development by Bounded Contexts.
 Pick up a context and split it further on scenarios.
-Make sure each of the development steps results in a separate Pull Request that results in dedicated artifacts in the source code repository.
+Make sure each of the development steps results in a separate Pull Request with dedicated artifacts in the source code repository.
 Tend to have smaller, fine-graded Pull Requests over cluttered and complicated ones.

 [EventStorming]: https://eventstorming.com "Learn more about EventStorming"